RhinoRhys/radarr-collections/README.md

 #### Single scan

 When running with the `-t <num>` option, this will only run a collection check for that movie then stop.
-If you have limited your full scans to only movies with files, using the `-d` option, single scan mode can be set up as a post processing script in Radarr to automatically check collections as files are downloaded.
+Designed for use with `ignore_wanted = true`, single scan mode can be set up as a post processing script in Radarr to automatically check collections as files are downloaded.

 #### People only scan